mmestre21/LinkedHospitalityMS-1/README.md

 * To increase memberships by showcasing future events that encourage users to participate.
 * To inform users about the current suppliers and hospitality companies that have successfully joined.
-* To enable users to submit their details when showing interest in the mebership.
+* To enable users to submit their details when showing interest in the membership.
 * To encourage suppliers and new technology solution companies to join the membership because they feel that members are the right target.

 **Customers goals of the website:**